Meet some of the first female correctional officers

 According to the Old Guard Foundation, a group of retired Correctional employees, Karon Larson and three others were the “first female officers assigned to a California men’s prison” in 1972 at the Correctional Training Facility in Soledad.

-In 1962, she began her career with the department as a clerk typist.
+She began her career with the department in 1962 as a clerk typist.
 In 1971, she became a Correctional Supervisor at the California Institution for Women.

-In 1981 she transferred to San Quentin, where she worked the Security Housing Units and Condemned Row.
+She transferred to San Quentin in 1981, where she worked the Security Housing Units (SHU) and Condemned Row.
 In 1984, she transferred to Folsom State Prison, working in the SHU, Appeals and General Population.

 She retired in 1996 with more than 32 years at the department.

-Williams also acknowledged there is a lot of confusion surrounding the issue of the first female Correctional Officers.
-In her letter, she wrote, “It was not a matter of women being barred from working at San Quentin.
-(The prison) hired Correctional Officers, we were (known as) Women Correctional Supervisors I, II and III, which were designated positions for female institutions, not male prisons.”
+“It was not a matter of women being barred from working at San Quentin.
+(The prison) hired Correctional Officers (but) we were (known as) Women Correctional Supervisors I, II and III, which were designated positions for female institutions, not male prisons,” she wrote.
+“For females, it meant they would be assigned to San Quentin only and in SQ Visiting Program only (so) this new venture (could) be evaluated.”

 “We wore regular clothes until we got the uniforms,” she wrote.

-In 1991, Director of Corrections James Gomez recognized her trailblazing efforts.
+In 1991, Director of Corrections James Gomez recognized her efforts.

-“You had the distinction of being one of the first women Correctional Officers in a men’s prison (San Quentin),” he wrote.
+“You had the distinction of being one of the first women Correctional Officers in a men’s prison,” he wrote.
 “You paved the way for other women employees in the department.”

 Alongside Ilene Williams, Joyce Zink was among the first female Correctional Officers at San Quentin in 1972.

-Zink started her career the year before at the California Institution for Women and transferred to San Quentin, where she worked in the visiting room.
+Zink started her career the year before at the California Institution for Women, transferring to San Quentin to supervise visiting.
 She said she felt isolated in the position and thought a more challenging post might be had at Folsom.

 “She transferred to the visiting room there in 1973, once again as the first woman to hold such a position,” according to an article in Correction News, published in 2002.
 “The reception she got wasn’t so warm.”